 Irresistible Gujarati meals are a blast of tastes, a rainbow of colors, and a sweet undertone.
 Located on India’s western coast, Gujarat is famous not just for its passion for the cuisine but also for valuing it as a way of life.

-Like Bengali cuisine, Gujarati foods are famous for their vegetarian dishes called Shaak (or Sabzi).
+Like Bengali foods, Gujarati foods are famous for their vegetarian dishes called Shaak or Sabzi.
 These meals not only feature brilliant flavors but also enhance your health condition!
-Follow me to uncover the 4 best-of-both-world ideas in this category!
+Follow me to uncover these brilliant treats in this category!

 1. Undhiyu – Mixed Vegetables